kinsella272727/creativeCoding/P.1 Color/Exercise 6 - Color Palettes From Rules01/step03/README.md

 var brightnessValues = [];
 ```

-//For loop that will give a random value for each tile count
+For loop that will give a random value for each tile count

 ```js
 for (var i = 0; i < tileCountX; i++) {